pnp/pnpcore/docs/articles/consumer/readme.md

 The PnP Core SDK is designed to be used in modern .Net development, hence it relies on dependency injection ([generic host](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-3.1)) for it's core services.
 This implies that before you can actually use the PnP Core SDK you need to configure the needed services.
 Once that's done you can obtain a `PnPContext` from the `PnPContextFactory`and start using the library.

+## Where is the code?

+The PnP Core SDK is maintained in the PnP GitHub organization: https://github.com/pnp/pnpcore.
+You'll find:

+- The code of the PnP Core SDK in the `src\sdk` folder
+- Examples of how to use the PnP Core SDK in the `src\samples` folder

+## Referencing the PnP Core SDK in your project

+At this point the PnP Core SDK has not yet been published as a nuget package, so you'll need to reference the SDK as DLL in your solution.
+You can build the `PnP.Core` solution and reference the DLL from the projects build output (e.g. `src\sdk\PnP.Core\bin\Debug\netstandard2.1\PnP.Core.dll`) or alternatively include the PnP Core project (`src\PnP.Core\PnP.Core.csproj`) in your project as a dependency.
+The latter approach does make it really easy for you to debug PnP Core when you're writing code.

 ## Configuring the needed services

 Below snippet shows how to configure the needed services in a .Net Core console app: it's required to add and configure the `AuthenticationProviderFactory` and `PnPContextFactory` services.
 Typically you would also include configuration and logging as well.